-King's Academy College Park
+King's Academy College Park (Junior)

-Junior School Admissions Policy 2023 - 2024
+Admissions Policy 2024 - 2025

-King's Academy College Park (Junior) is an Academy with an admission number of 120 for the year 2023-2024.
-Although the school is an Academy it participates in the Local Authority coordinated scheme foradmissions and all dates and procedures within that scheme will apply.
+King's Academy College Park (Junior) is an Academy with an admission number of 120 for year 3 and 124 for years 4, 5 and 6 2024-2025.
+Although the school is an Academy it participates in the Local Authority coordinated scheme for admissions and all dates and procedures within that scheme will apply.